SystemSpace/Compendium/compendium.rst

 Are there nations in LFE?
   Yes, they are divided into nations.

+Is there a shorter version of Ghakuwent-sji?
+  Some locals call it Ghaki.

+Is Ghaki more like a metropolis or does it have suburbs and neighborhoods as well?
+  It's got suburbs and neighborhoods, yeah.

+  In fact, even Ghaki (as in, the continent and neighboring small islands) hasn't been fully explored yet even.

 Often times people seem to need to prove that they are superior or important in some way, potentially going out of their way to seek attention/admiration in a self-centered manner.
 Is this common in LFE as well?
   In LFE, group society is the norm - egoism is a lot less present.